How much do timber frame homes cost to build?

-These questions have undoubtedly crossed your mind if you are thinking about building a timber frame home.
-You need facts and figures to plan your budget and set design expectations.
+These questions have undoubtedly crossed your mind if you are considering building an authentic timber frame home.
+You need facts and figures to plan your budget and establish design expectations.

-Plainly, because you intend to build a timber frame home, the cost will be more than a conventionally framed house.
+To begin with, because you intend to build a timber frame home, the cost will be more than a conventionally framed house.
 How much more?
 Many home renovation websites estimate that timber frame homes cost ten to twenty percent more than a typical home.
-Yet, since many people are building their dream homes, the cost for a timber home can inflate beyond this approximation.
+Yet, since many people are building their dream homes, the cost for a timber home sometimes inflates beyond this approximation.

-Size of Home – As the size of the home increases, so does the amount of material and labor you need to build it.
-The type of square footage will also affect the cost of your dream home.
-In essence, square footage can be divided into livable area, garages, and outdoor spaces.
-Livable square footage costs more than garage or outdoor space.
+Size of Home and Type of Spaces – As the size of your home increases, so does the amount of material and labor needed to build it.
+But, the type of square footage will also affect the cost of your dream home.
+In essence, square footage can be divided into liveable area, garages, and outdoor spaces.
+Liveable square footage costs more than garages, unfinished basements, or outdoor spaces.

-Design Complexity – While square footage is always important, the more elaborate your design is the more your home will cost.
-One element of design complexity is your home’s footprint or its shape on the ground.
-A home with four corners is easier to build and less costly than building a design with 50 corners.
+Design Complexity – While square footage is always important, the more elaborate your design becomes– the more your home will cost.
+For example, one element of design complexity is your home’s footprint.
+Footprint refers to its shape on the ground.
+A home with four corners has a less complex footprint.
+This means it is easier to build and therefore less costly than building a home designed with 30 corners.

-Timber Framing – How much (the density) and how intricate the timber frame in your home will impact your home’s price tag though not as much as your home’s size or complexity.
+Timber Framing and Wood Species– Though not as significant as your home’s size or complexity, the amount of timber framing you want is also a factor.
+The amount of timber framing in a timber frame home is referred to as “density.”
+And, the amount and intricacy of your home’s timber frame impacts your home’s cost.
 The wood species you select and the cost to ship your timber frame from the shop to your build site is negligible in comparison to the other cost factors.

 Finishes – Finishes generally include flooring, fixtures, appliances, and exterior materials.
 Your decision to opt for modest finishes, like Hardie board siding and GE appliances, or luxury elements, such as real stone and Wolf appliances, will affect the cost to build your home.
 However, do not fall into the trap of thinking you can lower your cost by choosing lower-end finishes.
 Acquiring the finishes you need to complete you homes does have a significant cost.